From creams to scrubs, and vitamins to allergy medicines…

 1. Do NOT scratch or pick at their skin, especially when the skin is dry.

-Join the KP Collective, our private Facebook group, for KP tips and advice from parents just like you (it’s free!).
+Join the KP Collective, our private Facebook group, for KP tips and advice from hundreds of KP parents just like you (it’s free!).

 2. Do NOT skip bathing.